Cracking the Team Code: Buffini & Company Unlocks What it Takes to Build & Lead a Real Estate Team in 2022

 Dan and Maria O’Dell were introduced to Buffini & Company over 20 years ago.
 At that time, they were struggling with developing systems and had little structure.
 By implementing a systematic approach of contact and client support, their business started growing exponentially.
 They grew from helping turn each other’s transactions to leading a 13-member team turning more than 319 transactions and $123M in volume in 2021.

-“As a family-run real estate team, Team Coaching with Buffini & Company has allowed us to level-up our communications with the principal partners, and in turn, reinforced our value proposition with team members,” says Maria O’Dell.
+“As a family-run real estate team, Leadership Coaching with Buffini & Company has allowed us to level-up our communications with the principal partners, and in turn, reinforced our value proposition with team members,” says Maria O’Dell.

 “The systems we have in place help keep our team accountable and focused,” adds Dan O’Dell.”
 The team is more focused and engaged than ever before.”